Harold Bishop: Guest returns (2011–2023)

 Harold made his on-screen return during the episode broadcast on 17 February 2015.
 Harold was reunited with his old friends, Toadie and Lou.
 When Toadie notices that Harold is quick to change the subject whenever Carolyn is brought up and that he is carrying around a picture of Madge in his wallet, Toadie suspects Harold is hiding something.
 After calling Carolyn, Toadie learns that she and Harold have broken up.
 Harold admits that he and Carolyn were not quite the soul mates he has thought they were.
 He also tells Lou that he was embarrassed as his life was not perfect.
 Harold gives Madge's grandson Daniel (Tim Phillipps) advice about his future wedding to Amber Turner (Jenna Rosenow), as he wants Daniel to have realistic expectations about marriage.

 In February 2022, Laura-Jayne Tyler of Inside Soap reported that Smith would be reprising his role to play a part in the show's finale, and that he had already started filming.
 A week later, Smith's co-star Alan Fletcher confirmed Harold's return, as he spoke about show's final episodes on This Morning.
 On 7 May, Smith spoke about reprising his role for the final episodes airing later that year, saying: "It's an absolute pleasure to be back.
 I'm the biggest sook under the sun.
 I'm going to be shocking on the last night that Neighbours airs.
 It really will be an end of an era and I am so proud to have been a part of it."
 Harold returned on 18 July in Australia and on 6 July in the UK.
 He makes a "surprise arrival" in Erinsborough, where he befriends Zara Selwyn (Freya Van Dyke) who shares his concerns about her mother Amy Greenwood (Jacinta Stapleton), and Toadie and Melanie Pearson's (Lucinda Cowden) engagement.
 Harold also helps counsel a grieving Mackenzie Hargreaves (Georgie Stone) by opening up about his own experiences with grief.

 In February 2023, Variety announced Smith's return to the series in a guest capacity.
+He appeared in a guest stint for nine episodes in the first month of the show's reboot.
+His return plot centred to Harold experiencing memory loss.
+Alan Fletcher who plays Karl Kennedy, told Digital Spy that Harold is "exhibiting behaviour that is medically concerning", and that it is "a lot more complex than at first we think it is".
+Later on, local doctor Remi Varga-Murphy (Naomi Rukavina) identifies that his medication is causing his memory loss.
+Harold departs the series again on 10 October 2023.